Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Neutrino-photon vertex in finite electrons density in the uniform magnetic field

 As the vector potential becomes infinite at $\sqrt{x^2+y^2} \rightarrow \infty$, all the states in $(x,y)$ space are bound states.
-The quantum effect of the magnetic field is not cut in the short and long distance region and appears even in high energy region.
-The many body effects due to their fluctuations are studied easily with the momentum states of the guiding centers
+The quantum effect of the magnetic field is not cut in the short and long-distance regions and appears even in high-energy regions.
+The many-body effects due to their fluctuations are studied easily with the momentum states of the guiding centers:

-where $\bs p$ is the two dimensional momentum in the magnetic Brillouin zone, and $\alpha(\bs p)$ is expressed by Jacobi $\theta $ -function.
-This basis, $|l, \beta_{\bs p} \rangle$, the von Neumann basis, is convenient to investigate the many-body dynamics of the electrons in the external magnetic field \cite{imos,iaim}.
+where $\bs N$ is a two-dimensional vector of the integer components, $\bs p$ is the two-dimensional momentum in the magnetic Brillouin zone, and $\alpha(\bs p)$ is expressed by the Jacobi $\theta $ -function.
+The von Neumann basis is convenient to investigate the many-body dynamics of the electrons in the external magnetic field \cite{imos,iaim}.

 The $z$-direction is treated with the plane wave of the momentum eigenstate $|p_z \rangle$.
+The spin freedom is decoupled from the momentum and is ignored in the following discussions.
+Expanding the electron field with the basis as